-8. Each petition must contain an affidavit signed by the Canvasser in front of a notary.
-The affidavit must contain the following information:
+8. Each petition must contain an affidavit signed by the Canvasser in front of a notary public.
+The affidavit must contain and attest to the following information:

 - a.
 Each Petitioner signed the petition in the presence of the Canvasser; - b.
-To the best of his/her knowledge and belief, the Canvasser believes that each signature is genuine; - c.
-To the best of his/her knowledge and belief, the Canvasser believes each signer is a registered voter; - d.
-That at all times during circulation, an exact copy of the popular name, ballot title and text was attached to the signature sheet; - e.
+A statement that to the best of his/her knowledge and belief, the Canvasser believes that each signature is genuine; - c.
+A statement that to the best of his/her knowledge and belief, the Canvasser believes each signer is a registered voter; - d.
+A statement that at all times during circulation, an exact copy of the popular name, ballot title and text was attached to the signature sheet; - e.
 The Canvasser's current residence; and - f.
 Whether the Canvasser is a Paid Canvasser or Volunteer/Unpaid Canvasser.

 9. Each petition page with the Canvasser's affidavit must be notarized.
 Because this type of notarization is an oath and due to statutory requirements in Initiative and Referendum law, it is necessary for the Canvasser to appear personally before the notary to sign the oath.
-The notary must personally witness Canvasser signature.
+The notary must personally witness the Canvasser's signature.
 The notary must also personally know the Canvasser, or obtain proof of the identity of the Canvasser, prior to notarization (Ark.
-Code Ann. § 7-9-103(c)(8)).
+Code Ann. § 7-9-103(c) (8)).
 The notary must be a current notary in good standing and the notary seal must be placed on the petition page.
 The notary seal must be legible and use blue or black ink so that it is visible when photocopied.
 To determine if a notary is in good standing, please review the notary database on the Secretary of State's webpage at http://bcs.sos.arkansas.gov/NotarySearch.

-10. If the Sponsor intends to use Paid Canvassers, a complete list of the Paid Canvassers' names and residential addresses, as well as the a copy of the signed statement described in § 7-9-601(d)(3), must be submitted to the Secretary of State's Office before those Canvassers begin collecting signatures.
-If additional Paid Canvassers are added after the initial list is submitted to the Secretary of State, an updated list and the necessary signed statements must be provided to the Secretary of State prior to those Paid Canvassers collecting signatures.
-Certification that each Paid Canvasser passed a criminal background check in the thirty (30) days before the first submission of the name to the Secretary of State is also required each time names are submitted.
+10. If the Sponsor intends to use Paid Canvassers, a complete list of the Paid Canvassers' names and residential addresses, as well as the a copy of the signed statement described in Ark.
+Code Ann. § 7-9-601(d)(3), must be submitted to the Secretary of State's Office before those Canvassers begin collecting signatures.
+If additional Paid Canvassers are added after the initial list is submitted to the Secretary of State prior to those Paid Canvassers collecting signatures.
+Certification that each Paid Canvasser passed a criminal history and criminal record search in the thirty (30) days before the first submission of the name to the Secretary of State is also required each time names are submitted.
+"Passing" a criminal history and record search means that the Paid Canvasser was not found to have any disqualifying offenses on record.
 There are also specific training and registration requirements for Paid Canvassers which are described herein beginning on page 9.

-11. In order to be placed on the November 2020 General Election ballot, statewide initiatives (constitutional amendments and initiated acts) must be first published and then filed with the requisite number of signatures and proof of publication with the Secretary of State by Friday, July 3, 2020.
-The deadline for filing a referendum petition with the requisite number of signatures is ninety (90) days AFTER the final adjournment of the session at which the Act being referred was passed by the Legislature.
+11. To be placed on the November 2022 General Election ballot, statewide initiatives (constitutional amendments and initiated acts) must first be published and then filed with the requisite number of signatures and proof of publication with the Secretary of State by Friday, July 8, 2022.
+The deadline for filing a referendum petition with the requisite number of signatures is ninety (90) days after the earlier date of; (1) final adjournment of the session in which the Act being referred was passed; or (2) a temporary recess or adjournment for a longer period than ninety (90) days of the session in which the Act being referred was passed.